PabloVD/MapGenerator/README.md

 # MapGenerator

-Generate maps of random islands from a gaussian field.
+Generate maps of random maps from a gaussian field.

 After being normalized and smoothed, only the mainland above a certain threshold is retained, being the rest considered as sea.